 India.
 Land of seekers.
 Mysticism.
 Curry.
 And non-meat eaters.
 India is the #1 vegetarian country in the world, with 38% of the population surviving nicely on a plant-based diet.

 And vegetarians in India, a country unconcerned by political correctness, have not been shy on Twitter, launching an attack on the Chinese and meat eaters for bringing the disease to India with the hashtag #NoMeatNoCoronavirus.
-Via the message of the Buddha—respect all living creatures—suffering caused by the meat trade is an anathema in Buddhist Indian culture.
-So they’re miffed at those who don’t respect animal life… and unleash the consequences of this lack of empathy in their backyard.
+Via the message of the Buddha—don't be a cunt to fellow living creatures—suffering caused by the meat trade is an anathema in Buddhist Indian culture.
+So many Indians are miffed at carnivores who don’t respect animal life… and unleash the consequences of this lack of empathy in their backyard.

 Fact: Covid-19 originated with the virus leaping via zoonotic spillover from an animal to a human, at a wet market in Wuhan, a city in central China (Warning: Graphic Video).
 Likely from slaughtering and eating a pangolin or a bat.

 When Donald Trump describes Covid-19—as the “Chinese virus”—he’s correct.
 The Chinese, social justice warriors, and mainstream media were quick to condemn.
 CNN’s John King actually said President Trump seemed to be “deliberately” singling out China and using a stigmatizing term to refer to the novel coronavirus.